amzn/smoke-framework-application-generate/README.md

   --model-override-path /Volumes/Workspace/smoke-framework-examples/PersistenceExampleService/modelOverride.json
 ```

+An example service based on the command above can be found [here](https://github.com/amzn/smoke-framework-examples/tree/master/PersistenceExampleService).

 # Step 5: Modify the stubbed service generated

 The code generator will produce a Swift Package Manager repository with the following directory structure-